 Customer Experience Trends That Aren’t

-There are several hot topics being discussed in the customer experience space, but are businesses actually investing in them?
+Several hot topics are being discussed in the customer experience space, but are businesses investing in them?
 The MyCustomer report reveals some surprises.

 For instance, there’s a lot of discussion surrounding chatbots and AI, but only 19% of respondents anticipate investing in them over the next 18 months.